 But even after you’ve reached peak bone mass, you should continue to consume dairy products regularly through adulthood.
 This will help maintain healthy bones and lower your risk of fracture and other bone diseases.

 Daily Dairy Recommendations

-The newest 2020 Dietary Guidelines for Americans recommend the following daily servings of dairy for bone and overall health.
+The current Dietary Guidelines for Americans recommend the following daily servings of dairy for bone and overall health.
 Although the Dietary Guidelines for Americans recommend low-fat or fat-free milk for children 2 and older, whole milk dairy can be part of your healthy eating plan.

 |Age||Amount of Dairy Per Day|